openpsi-projects/srl/docs/system_components/00_system_overview.md

 - Distributed Inference stream is implemented in ZMQ (https://zeromq.org/).
   - Requests: PUSH-PULL pattern sockets.
   - Responses: PUB-SUB pattern sockets.
-- Local Inference stream is implemented with `multiprocessing.Queue`.
-  - Two queues, one for requests and one for responses.

 See [Inference Stream](07_inference_stream.md) for detailed APIs and usage.